waquas9248/Leetcode/README.md

 ## Hello!
-In this repo, I document my solutions to Leetcode problems in Java.
+In this repo, you can find my solutions to Leetcode problems in Java.